jgazeau/shadocs/exampleSite/content/english/shortcodes/jsoneditor.md

 *NB: The source can be either a local path or an URL.*
 {{< /md >}}|
 | postAnalyzeFunction | named |{{< md >}}
-Name of the global Javascript method to run specific and additionnal validation right after the Jsoneditor standard validation.
+Name of the global Javascript method to run specific and additional validation right after the Jsoneditor standard validation.
 * **input**: JSON Schema, JSON generated from JSON Schema by Jsoneditor
 * **output**: Array of ***errors*** (Empty array if no errors), with ***errors*** of type:
   ```